andremarcais/newton-fractal/README.md

 ## Running in a container

 This program can be run with `podman`.
-To build, pass `/dev/fuse` as it is used by the `tup` build system:
+To build:

-    podman build -t newton-fractal --device /dev/fuse .
+    podman build -t newton-fractal .

 Then to run it, giving container access to GPU and X display: